-Planning Board meetings – October 10th and 24th at 7pm at the Town Office
+Planning Board meetings – November 14th at 7pm at the Town Office.

 Please view the video link below for an explanation of the new Highway Garage and the Town Office renovation proposals.

 NEW HIGHWAY GARAGE AND TOWN RENOVATION PROPOSAL VIDEO